ebaudrez/libpathcomp/README.md

     This attribute will be prepended to the result of the evaluation of _compose_ in order to yield the full pathname returned by pathcomp_yield().
     It need not be an absolute path, and it need not be present.
+  * **copy-from**
+    This attribute allows you to inherit attributes from another section; see below for more information.
+This attribute need not be present.

 Other attributes have no special interpretation.